 That’s why here at Naijahomebased, we are poised to keeping you in updated with all the latest information regarding the Nigerian Navy recruitment exercise.

-While the Direct Short Service Commissions (DDSC) is targeted at Degree or HND holders, the regular recruitment exercise is targeted at O’Level Certificate or OND (Ordinary National Diploma) Holders.
+While the Direct Short Service Commissions (DSSC) is targeted at Degree or HND holders, the regular recruitment exercise is targeted at O’Level Certificate or OND (Ordinary National Diploma) Holders.

 Pay attention → How to register for the Nigerian Army Regular Recruit Intake.

-As earlier indicated, the form is not out and the portal is not yet open for prospective candidates.
-You must have it in mind, however, that the registration is carried out strictly online — after which you will be provided with some documents to download and fill and take along with you to the aptitude test center.
+As earlier indicated, the form is now out and the portal is now open for prospective candidates to register.
+You must have it in mind, however, that the registration is carried out strictly online — after which you will be provided with some documents to download and fill and take along with you to the aptitude test centre.

 After completing your registration, the venue of your aptitude test will be communicated to you via the Nigerian Navy recruitment portal: joinnigeriannavy.com